 Software engineering is important because of the impact of large, expensive software systems and the role of software in safety-critical applications.
 It integrates significant mathematics, computer science and practices whose origins are in engineering.
 In the rapidly changing world of technology, you’ll learn how to stay on the cutting edge through participation in industry organizations and through work on interdisciplinary teams.

-The five-year average placement rate for MSOE software engineering graduates is 96% and graduates enjoyed an average starting salary of $57,215 in 2011-12.
+The average placement rate for MSOE software engineering graduates was 98% in 2012-13 and graduates enjoyed an average starting salary of $62,152.

 SE graduates started great careers with companies including: